boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       The use of VPNs for realizing Network Slices is briefly described in Appendix A.4 of {{!RFC9543}}.

-   *  Fine-grained resource control at the PE:
+   *  Fine-grained resource control at the Provider Edge (PE):

       This is sometimes called 'admission control' or 'traffic conditioning'.
 The main purpose is the enforcement of the